FormidableLabs/react-native-zephyr/docs/quick-start.md

 ## Step 4: Start styling!

-With your new style helpers (see [Default Classes](./default-classes.md) for more info on style classes you get out of the box), you can quickly style elements.
+With your new style helpers (see [Default Classes](./default-classes.md) and [Default Theme](./default-theme.md) for more info on style classes you get out of the box), you can quickly style elements.

 ```tsx title="MyComponent.tsx"
 import * as React from "react";